attia-mahmoud/h2/tests/http2_testcases.md

     152. "Pseudo-header fields are not HTTP header fields.
 Endpoints MUST NOT generate pseudo-header fields other than those defined in this document."
     153. "Pseudo-header fields defined for requests MUST NOT appear in responses."
     154. "Pseudo-header fields defined for responses MUST NOT appear in requests."
-    155. "Pseudo-header fields MUST NOT appear in a trailer section."
-    156. "Endpoints MUST treat a request or response that contains undefined or invalid pseudo-header fields as malformed (Section 8.1.1)."
+    155. "Pseudo-header fields MUST NOT appear in a trailer section.
+Endpoints MUST treat a request or response that contains undefined or invalid pseudo-header fields as malformed (Section 8.1.1)."
     157. "All pseudo-header fields MUST appear in a field block before all regular field lines.
 Any request or response that contains a pseudo-header field that appears in a field block after a regular field line MUST be treated as malformed (Section 8.1.1)."
     158. "The same pseudo-header field name MUST NOT appear more than once in a field block.
 A field block for an HTTP request or response that contains a repeated pseudo-header field name MUST be treated as malformed (Section 8.1.1)."